HTML Attributes

 ID Attribute

 The id attribute provides a unique identifier for an element on a webpage.
-It allows you to target and manipulate specific elements using JavaScript or CSS.
+It allows you to target a specific element using CSS, JavaScript, or page links (anchors).
 Each id must be unique within the HTML document.

 Example: